NASA-PDS/naif-pds4-bundler/README.md

 Then exclusively use `venv/bin/python`, `venv/bin/pip`, etc. (It is no longer recommended to use `venv/bin/activate`.)

+If you have `tox` installed and would like it to create your environment and install dependencies for you run:

+    tox --devenv <name you'd like for env> -e dev

-Dependencies are installed into the virtual environment as follows:
+Dependencies for development are specified as the `dev` `extras_require` in `setup.cfg`; they are installed into the virtual environment as follows:

     pip install --editable '.[dev]'

-All the source code is in `naif_pds4_bundle` under `src`.
+All the source code is in `naif_pds4_bundler` under `src`.

 ### Tests